 If a ministry owns or leases a vehicle for an employee's use, the value of the personal use of the vehicle is taxable income.
 The value of the use of the vehicle is established by using one of the methods described on pages 58-60.
-The amount of the personal use must be included in Box 1 (and in total reimbursement is less than or equal to the amount substantiated.

-Boxes 3 and 5 if a lay employee) or on a separate statement to the employee.
+The amount of the personal use must be included in Box 1 (and in Boxes 3 and 5 if a lay employee) or on a separate statement to the employee.
 The employee is required to maintain a mileage log or similar records to substantiate business and personal use of the vehicle and submit this to the employer.
 If its use is not substantiated, the employer must report 100% of the use of the vehicle as taxable income.